 “What’s really troubling you Astin?” he said.

 “I’m pushing one hundred and eighty years old Matthew.
 The oldest man alive.
-They cheer me for it but believe me when I say something is wrong.”
+They cheer me for it, but you must believe me when I say something is wrong.”

 “An imbalance?
-Come to the lab and we can get you looked at and corrected within the hour.”
+Come to the lab.
+We can get you looked at and corrected within the hour.”

 “You don’t believe that.
 There is nothing after this life.
 What you need is to get out more.
 Go see some friends.
 Go have some fun.
 You’ve been isolating yourself too much lately.”